 Search Oklahoma State Penitentiary Photograph Cards and Fingerprint Cards

-The Research Center offers prisoner fingerprint card and prinsoner photo card research requests for a flat fee of $15 each.
+The Research Center offers prisoner fingerprint card and prisoner photo card research requests for a flat fee of $15 each.
 Be certain to include the information listed in the index, including the individual's full name, record number, and box number (if available).
 To order by mail use the printable order form or call 405-522-5225 to order by phone.
-Please have your credit card ready.

 Prisoner Photograph Cards